anseki/plain-draggable/README.md

 The point and line are the basic of snap-target.
 The element and `Rect` object create multiple lines.

 Single value creates a point that the value indicates both X and Y coordinates of the point.
 Then a top-left corner (default) of the draggable element snaps to this point.
+This is simplest case.

 ```js
 draggable.snap = 160; // Point (X: 160px, Y: 160px)